“The greatest good you can do for another is not just share your riches, but to reveal to him his own.” ~ Benjamin Disraeli

 - Check your ego: Most of the members have been in situations where rap is considered a competition.
 In fact Eminen’s famed psuedo-biopic, “Nine Mile” was all about how he used a rap competition to rise above his sordid upbringing.
 But in the end, as troupe member Sims says: “We’re a band … there’s no killing anyone else here.”

 - “Let’s get this done:” Once they’ve set up shop themselves, Doomtree doesn’t do a lot of waiting around.
-Once one of them throws a good idea, whether it be a beat, a verse or rhyme – they run with it.
+Once one of them throws out a good idea, whether it be a beat, a verse or rhyme – they run with it.
 Not having to be the one who starts it is liberating.
 “I don’t have to have a verse, or I can make my verse a little bridge.
 It’s freeing in a way,” Sims says.
 “I find it really fun—it allows me to be more playful and take more risks, because if they don’t work, I don’t care.”

 - Trust the collaboration: Trusting yourself and your collaborators, to know how to run with a creative instinct is a gift that comes with the freedom that this sort of process brings.
 And it’s something that is easiest to find when you’re not looking over your shoulder, or trying to hoard all of the elements you think you need to be great.